code-builders/curriculum/ruby/projects/FarMar/csv_assignment.md

 ### Extended Requirments

+- Use memoization to run the specs in under 1 second (2 if you have an old computer)
 - Write additional (creative) methods to add neat functionality
 - Add a `FarMar::Base` class which all other classes inherit from which holds the shared methods.
 - Write additional specs